Jayden-boop/WRO-2025/README.md

 pillar_distance = math.dist([pillar_cx, pillar_cy], [WIDTH//2, HEIGHT])  # e.g., [320,480]
 ```

-This pixel euclidean distance is not a true metric distance but works well for prioritizing the closest.
+This pixel Euclidean distance is not a true metric distance, but it works well for prioritizing the closest.
 It is a simplistic measurement that avoids the complexity of depth calculations.

 **Debugging helper:** the code draws bounding boxes and a centroid point during development to validate thresholds: